 Llandeilo and St Teilo's

 The Wales Way is the family of three national routes throughout Wales that celebrate the diverse countryside as well as the heritage and culture of Wales.
 The Cambrian Way is a 185 mile (300km) route linking the coastal town of Llandudno in the north with the capital city of Cardiff in the south.
-Llandrindod Wells is located along The Cambrian Way and there are a selection of touring itineraries that your clients can use to plan their very own Wales Way experience.
+Llandrindod Wells is located along The Cambrian Way and there are a selection of touring itineraries that you can use to plan your tours or that your clients can use to plan their very own Wales Way experience.

 Be safe!